Barokai/FurnitAR/docs/index.markdown

 Optional

-- Repeat steps done with Image targets and ground plane to choose and place other models or the same with different material
+- Repeat steps done with image targets and ground plane to choose and place other models or the same with different material
 - Check your placed models and share a screenshot if wanted

 User interface